Madhu-Mitha-L/PORTFOLIO-WEBSITE/README.md

 #  Objectives  of Portfolio

-**This portfolio aims to showcase the basic information of a college student or aspiring front-end developer in the form of portfolio.
+**This portfolio aims to showcase the basic professional portfolio of a college student or aspiring front-end developer.
 It highlights various skills, projects, and professional milestones in an engaging and interactive manner.**

 ## Key Features of Portfolio